euisuck2/Deep-Learning-project-1/README.md

 # Capstone-Team-Air

-1) A data access statement indicating how to access the data or explaining who owns the data.
-Licenses for data use and redistribution are respected.
+## Data access - Licenses for data use and redistribution are respected
+All datasets used in this repo are publicly available.
+Please follow step 1 to attain all the datasets used.
+Alternatively, please refer to a Appendix section: "2.1 Data Sources" to get the original URLs for each data file.

 ## Step 1: Download the Google Drive Folder
 Please download the Capstone folder that is publicly available at https://drive.google.com/drive/folders/1XXY2yoEeRK7i43zANWpfetQNRhcAFT4w?usp=sharing.